EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 ### Encapsulation :pill:
 * Each class (Book, BookCategory, User) encapsulates its data and methods, ensuring that related functionalities are grouped logically.
-* Access to class attributes is restricted via private modifiers, with getters and setters providing controlled access.
+* Access to class attributes is restricted via private modifiers, with getters and constructors providing controlled access.

 * Book.java
   ```java